Khloe Kardashian Steps Out As Tristan Thompson’s Cheating Scandal With Jordyn Woods Erupts

 As many fans will remember, Tristan Thompson was busted cheating on Khloe Kardashian back in April when photos and video of the NBA star kissing another woman surfaced online.
 Khloe was nine months pregnant with the couple’s daughter, True, at the time, and went into labor just hours after the scandal erupted.

 However, Khloe decided to give Tristan a second chance in hopes of keeping her family together.
-The couple stayed in Cleveland together, and Kardashian spend multiple weeks following the scandal and True’s birth out of the public eye before finally emerging with her head held high.
+The couple stayed in Cleveland together, and Kardashian spent multiple weeks following the scandal and True’s birth out of the public eye before finally emerging with her head held high.

 This time, Khloe’s not waiting around.
 The reality star is a busy woman and she’s got a lot to do.
 Not only is she a hands-on mother to her little girl, but she also films her family’s reality series, and runs her own clothing company.